 Cognal R&D Lab has designed six disruptive products based on the company’s core technology, slated for release or awaiting future implementation, with more on the drawing board.

-The cognitive and semantic nature of Cognal’s Natural Language technology brings to the company an easy means of providing “Semantic Equivalence” of sentences and phrases in foreign languages.
-This innate Internationalization has great revenue enhancing potential – for example, in Exact Sports Facts, sentences or phrases whose English meaning is known can be spoken or typed in another language and saved as being Semantically Equivalent.
+The cognitive and semantic nature of Cognal’s Natural Language technology brings to the company an easy means of providing “Semantic Equivalence” of sentences and phrase, presently in English and later in foreign languages.